 Bloodline Archival board, menstrual blood 5” x 5” each, variable sized, currently thirty-nine, shown in grid or line 2020-ongoing

 My first menstruation cycle began one month after I turned twelve years old.
 Thanks to fifth grade sex-education class, I knew this meant that I could now “get” pregnant.
 My mother’s “talk” was simply, “don’t get pregnant.”
 It seemed the worst thing I could possibly do would be to conceive a child before I was married, so I quickly learned how to remain Not Pregnant.
 When my mother and father passed, I felt their loss in all the typical ways as well as ideologically because of my choice to remain child free.
-I realized that while my sister and brother had children that shared the traits and characteristics of my parents, I would not get to experience that particular connection through this gift of extending time generationally.
-I began attempting to make circles as a meditative practice to process loss, as a way of attempting to regain the safety and space once afforded me by my family structure, and to keep track of some sense time.
-The series Bloodline counts my years of menstruating without pregnancy and considers the connection to family through blood while inhabiting a body capable of menstruation.
+I realized that while my sister and brother had children that shared the traits and characteristics of my parents, I would not experience that particular type of connection.
+The series Bloodline counts my years of menstruating without pregnancy and considers the connection to family through blood.